Chart Color Schemes

 Hampton Park - East hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Hampton Park - East's median age is 32 years, which is younger than Greater Melbourne's average of 37 years and significantly lower than Australia's national average of 38 years.
 Compared to Greater Melbourne, Hampton Park - East has a higher proportion of residents aged 15-24 (14.8%) but fewer residents aged 75-84 (2.9%).
-Post-2021 Census data shows that the age group 65-74 has increased from 5.9% to 7.9%, while the age group 45-54 has declined from 12.4% to 10.8%.
-By 2041, demographic modeling suggests Hampton Park - East's age profile will change significantly.
-The 65-74 cohort is projected to grow by 57%, adding 609 residents to reach a total of 1,688.
-Residents aged 65 and older are expected to represent 60% of the population growth.
-Meanwhile, population declines are projected for the age groups 25-34 and 35-44.
+According to data from the 2021 Census, the population of those aged 65-74 has increased from 5.9% to 7.9%, while the proportion of those aged 45-54 has decreased from 12.4% to 10.8%.
+By 2041, demographic modeling suggests that Hampton Park - East's age profile will change significantly.
+The 65-74 age group is projected to grow by 57%, adding 609 residents to reach a total of 1,688.
+This growth is part of an overall demographic aging trend, with residents aged 65 and older representing 60% of the population growth anticipated by 2041.
+Meanwhile, population declines are projected for those aged 25-34 and 35-44.